Jessicabrownsugar/Elk_stack_Project/README.md

 ![TODO: Update the path with the name of your diagram](Images/diagram_filename.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the .yml file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the YAML file may be used to install only certain pieces of it, such as Filebeat.

-  - /etc/ansible/install-elk.yml
+  - intall-elk.yml

 This document contains the following details:
 - Description of the Topology